 There are times, of course, when I as project manager forget about my team and I have to be reminded how important it is to keep them and myself motivated and engaged.
 I'd like to share four tips that work for me.

 The mnemonic READY is useful when creating a project proposal.
 It provides a useful memory aid to help ensure your proposal is relevant, engaging, authoritative, directional and yield optimised.
-This article describes how to write a compelling and well thought out proposal that will be hard to ignore.
+This article describes how to write a compelling and well thought out proposal that will be difficult to ignore.

 Lessons learned are one of the most powerful and cost-effective project management tools available today.
 If you consider that many projects make the same mistakes time and again, you soon realise that lightning does strike twice, often more frequently.